“I’m still getting this random 404.”

 “I got a random bill from my dentist.”

 We hear: “This surprising thing, a bill from my dentist, happened.”
+We get it.
 It works.
 So what’s my issue?

-I’ve said this word in software engineering, and it can be a hindrance.
+I understand why this term is alluring and I’ve used it myself before.
+It’s a shorthand for “This doesn’t make sense.”
+But, it can be a hindrance.
 Why?
 Because the thing we’re seeing can’t be random, and saying so might signal that we’ve stopped being curious.

 The thing we’re seeing can’t be random, because computers are instructions-following machines.
-They can’t be random.
+They can’t really be random.

-- The controller determined that the thing couldn’t be found
+• The controller determined that the thing we asked for couldn’t be found

 Issue #2: “Random” Can Signal Incuriousness